+Many provisions in state and territory legislation on succession and wills allow for a willmaker to express a contrary intention in their will to override the statutory rule.
 Where a provision of succession legislation contains these words, it means that the statutory rule can be displaced, that is not apply in the administration of their estate, if a willmaker has expressed a different intention on the matter in their will as to what they want to have happen.
-A contrary intention may be expressed in a will or appear in a will.

 A stepchild’s eligibility under the statutory rules for seeking provision from a step-parent’s deceased estate can be difficult.